Benito Santiago: Steroid allegations

 In 2003, Santiago was named by FBI investigators as one of the athletes alleged to have received anabolic steroids.
 He was linked to performance enhancers in the book Game of Shadows.

 On December 13, 2007, Santiago was named in the Mitchell Report.
 "At the end of the 2003 season, Mike Murphy, a Giants clubhouse attendant, was cleaning out Santiago's locker when he found a sealed package of syringes," the report read.
 "Murphy brought the syringes to the training room, handed them to [Stan] Conte, and told Conte that he had found them in Santiago's locker.
 Conte responded that he "would take care of it."
 Murphy recalled that the Giants’ assistant athletic trainer Dave Groeschner also was present in the training room during this conversation."

 Personal life

-Santiago has a son named Benito Santiago Jr., who is a Puerto Rican professional basketball player who currently plays for the Vaqueros de Bayamón in the Baloncesto Superior Nacional (BSN), the top tier basketball league in Puerto Rico.
+Santiago has a son named Benito Santiago Jr., who is a Puerto Rican professional basketball player who currently plays for the Mets of Guaynabo Coached by JJ Barea in the Baloncesto Superior Nacional (BSN), the top tier basketball league in Puerto Rico.